Discretizations of Stochastic Evolution Equations in Variational Approach Driven by Jump-Diffusion: Abstract

 \section{Abstract}

-Stochastic evolution equations with compensated Poisson noise are considered in the variational approach.
+Stochastic evolution equations with compensated Poisson noise are considered in the variational approach with monotone and coercive coefficients.
 Here the Poisson noise is assumed to be time homogeneous with $\sigma$-finite intensity measure on a metric space.
 By using finite element methods and Galerkin approximations, some explicit and implicit discretizations for this equation are presented and their convergence is proved.
+Polynomial growth condition and linear growth condition are assumed on the drift operator, respectively for the implicit and explicit schemes.